Who we are and what we do

 2gether NHS Foundation Trust (2gether) provides specialist mental health and learning disability services to the people of Gloucestershire, Herefordshire and our surrounding region.

 We serve a combined population of 761,000 people who live within 1900 square miles of rural and urban landscape.
 96% of our services are provided within the community and as close to an individuals' family and friends as possible - this is an essential factor in helping to improve a person's recovery.

 At any one time, we are deliver services to around 19,000 individuals while offering education and support to their carers and family.

 Last year our 2,300 dedicated permanent and bank staff supported over 61,000 people through face to face contact with nearly 390,000 actual contacts.
-We cared for nearly 1300 people in our three hospital sites: Wotton Lawn: Charlton Lane; Greyfriars; and Stonebow.
+We cared for nearly 1300 people in our four hospital sites: Wotton Lawn: Charlton Lane; Greyfriars; and Stonebow.